mahozad/buyt/README.md

     which is located in the */icons* directory
     (see this [SO post](https://stackoverflow.com/a/32386837)).
   - Good old [Shape Shifter](https://shapeshifter.design/)

+To fix the bug when sort or filter buttons are clicked very fast successively, see [this](https://medium.com/androiddevelopers/coroutines-on-android-part-iii-real-work-2ba8a2ec2f45)

 To scale a font down/up do [this](https://www.fonttutorials.com/how-to-scale-glyphs/):
   1. Download [FontForge](https://github.com/fontforge/fontforge)